The Netnod Board

 Prior to Wollsén Albinsson, Anders spent 26 years at Foyen Advokatbyrå.
 Anders has also held positions at Sveriges Riksbank, (Swedens Central bank), Riksgälden, (Swedish National Debt Office), and SEB, amongst others.

 Anders’ extensive knowledge within business law in relation to Netnod’s juridical matters is valuable to the Netnod Board.
 Anders is Chair of the Netnod Board and has been a member of the Netnod Board for over 15 years.

 Mikael Abrahamsson is Senior Expert IP Routing at Deutsche Telekom in their Terastream project.
 He is active in the IETF, mainly in IPv6-related working groups, and is on the board of .SE, the Swedish ccTLD operator.

-Previously he's worked at Tele2 and and at TDC Nordic, Song Networks and Arrowhead with everything from core IP routing, optical transport, access solutions both residential and corporate (ETTH/ADSL/SHDSL) and mobile networks.
-He co-founded SOLIX, an alternative IX to Netnod in Stockholm around year 2000.
-Mikael has studied at Lund University where he also was a systems administrator and on the board of the local university computer club, DF.
+Previously he worked at Tele2 and at TDC Nordic, Song Networks and Arrowhead with everything from core IP routing, optical transport, access solutions both residential and corporate (ETTH/ADSL/SHDSL) and mobile networks.
+He co-founded SOLIX, an alternative IX to Netnod in Stockholm around the year 2000.
+Mikael studied at Lund University where he was also a systems administrator and on the board of the local university computer club, DF.

 Hafsteinn Jonsson is a senior advisor within telecom and broadband networks.
 Hafsteinn has experience as CEO of both private and municipal companies.
-For ten years he headed the municipal fibre network in Karlstad as well as being active in The Swedish Local Fibre Alliance (SSNF), association for network owners engaged in the development of a broadband infrastructure in Sweden.
-In 2014 the association awarded Hafsteinn with the Entrepreneur price of the Year.
+For ten years he headed the municipal fibre network in Karlstad as well as being active in The Swedish Local Fibre Alliance (SSNF), an association for network owners engaged in the development of a broadband infrastructure in Sweden.
+In 2014 the association awarded Hafsteinn with the prize Entrepreneur of the Year.